RajivManivannan/Gradle-Build-System/README.md

 ===========

 Gradle Demo:

-Demo Project to explain the concept of the Gradle (Android New Build System) and the key features and benefits of it.
+To understand  the concept of the Gradle (Android New Build System) and the key features and benefits of it.

-1.Build variants.
-  1.1 Product Flavour.
-2.Dependencies.
-3.Manifest entries.
-4.Signing
-5.ProGuard
-6.Testing
+Features like Build variants,Product Flavour, Dependencies management and Android Signing Configuration etc,